 bpanel-cli create will take care of the most important ones for you automatically, but

-if there are others you depend on, and/or you want to ensure a minimum version, make sure to update those manually.
+if there are others you depend on, and/or you want to ensure a minimum version, make sure to update those yourself.

 Important packages your plugin can expect to have access to include: